adonoho/DDGPreferences/Readme.md

 requirement.
 Unless the requestor is willing to compensate me to change the licensing terms, I will always decline to change my agreement.
 I have put some time and care into crafting this class, app and this blog post.
-That time deserves compensation.
-I have chosen to be compensated by using this class as a marketing mechanism.
-I apologize if this does not align with your open source values.
-I have a family to feed and a mortgage to service.
-I sell coding services and code to provide for all of us.
+That time deserves compensation and I have chosen to be compensated by using this class as a marketing mechanism.
 I hope you understand.

 ### Where to get the code: